walmartlabs/concord-website/docs/plugins/crypto.md

   * [Exporting credentials (username/password pairs)](#exporting-credentials--username-password-pairs-)
   * [Encrypting a value without storing it](#encrypting-a-value-without-storing-it)
   * [Decrypting a value](#decrypting-a-value)

+## Dependencies

+This task is provided automatically by the Concord and does not require any external dependencies.

 ## Exporting a SSH key pair